fawda123/WRTDStidal/README.md

 ## Brief description of WRTDS for tidal waters

 The original WRTDS method was adapted to relate chlorophyll concentration to salinity and time for evaluating trends in long-term water quality time series.
-The functional form of the model is a simple regression that relates the natural log of chlorophyll to decimal time and salinity as fraction of freshwater on a sinuisoidal annual time scale (i.e., cyclical variation by year).
+The functional form of the model is a simple regression that relates the natural log of chlorophyll to decimal time and salinity on a sinuisoidal annual time scale (i.e., cyclical variation by year).
 Quantile regression models were used to characterize trends for conditional distributions of chlorophyll, e.g., the median or 90<sup>th</sup> percentile.
 An additional advantage of quantile regression is that bias associated with back-transformation of predicted values in log-space to a linear space does not occur because estimates are equivariant to non-linear, monotonic transformations.
 The models also accommodates left-censored data by using a method that builds on the Kaplan-Meier approximation for a single-sample survival function by generalizing to conditional regression quantiles.

 The WRTDS approach obtains fitted values of the response variable by estimating regression parameters for each unique observation.
 Specifically, a unique quantile regression model is estimated for each point in the period of observation.
 Each model is weighted by month, year, and salinity such that a unique set of regression parameters for each observation in the time series is obtained.
 For example, a weighted regression centered on a unique observation weights other observations in the same year, month, and similar salinity with higher values, whereas observations for different months, years, or salinities receive lower weights.
 This weighting approach allows estimation of regression parameters that vary in relation to observed conditions.
 Default window widths of six months, 10 years, and half the range of salinity are used.